CumulusNetworks/docs/content/knowledge-base/Support/Licensing/NetQ-On-Prem-EULA.md

 Subject to the terms of this Agreement and timely payment of the fee (if applicable), NVIDIA grants You a limited,  non-exclusive, non-transferable, non-sublicensable license, while You remain in compliance with these terms, to:

-access and use the NETQ Software for your internal business use during the term of the Agreement, and
+(a) access and use the NETQ Software for your internal business use during the term of the Agreement, and

-provision/monitor switches, DPUs and other networking products up to the number of licenses you purchased.
+(b) provision/monitor switches, DPUs and other networking products up to the number of licenses you purchased.